It’s no secret that teachers often feel unfairly paid for the amount that they do.

 For instrumental teachers, it’s a similar story: you’re at the mercy of a disorganised and chaotic system – generally paid an hourly lesson rate, but parents and schools demand a lot of your unpaid time.

 Rearranging missed lessons can leave you out of pocket and, frankly, the amount you do is not reflected in the amount you are paid.
 Pay also doesn’t necessarily relate to how musically qualified you are.
 So naturally, you’re frustrated.

-Here are three things you can do to find out how much you’re actually worth as a teacher, and make yourself more valuable:
+Here are three things you can do to find out how much you’re actually worth as a music instructor , and how to make yourself more valuable:

 *correct as of MU rates 2020/2021

 One reason that teaching pay is so inconsistent is because of the demand for you as a teacher.

 Parents are in a prime position to see which instrumental teachers consistently produce the best players.
 The names of their favoured teachers get passed around from person to person, which means the teacher spends their career being sought after and ends up with waiting lists.

 If the demand for you is high you can increase your pay.
 Ask parents to recommend you to their friends, colleagues and other parents at the school.
 You could even test your fee by charging a higher rate for new students and measuring the response.

 Okay, so this one may not actually earn you more money, but it will make sure that you: